natcap/invest.users-guide/source/getting_started.rst

 For the freshwater models SDR, NDR and Seasonal Water Yield, having a well-prepared digital elevation model (DEM) is critical.
 It must have no missing data, and should correctly represent the surface water flow patterns over the area of interest in order to get accurate results.

 Here are some tips for working with the DEM and creating a hydrologically-correct DEM.
-Included is information on using built-in ArcGIS Spatial Analyst functions and QGIS.
+Included is information on using built-in functions from ArcGIS and QGIS.
 There are other options for DEM processing as well, including ArcHydro, ArcSWAT, AGWA, and BASINS, which are not covered here.
 This is only intended to be a brief overview of the issues and methods involved in DEM preparation, not a GIS tutorial.
-For more information, see the Resources section below.

 + Use the highest quality, finest resolution DEM that is appropriate for your application.
 This will reduce the chances of there being sinks and missing data, and will more accurately represent the terrain's surface water flow, providing the amount of detail that is required for making informed decisions at your scale of interest.

 + Mosaic tiled DEM data

   If you have downloaded DEM data for your area that is in multiple, adjacent tiles, they will need to first be mosaicked together to create a single DEM file.
-In ArcToolbox, use Data Management -> Raster -> Mosaic to New Raster, entering all of the tiles into the Input Rasters list.
+In ArcToolbox, use Data Management -> Raster -> Mosaic to New Raster.
 Look closely at the output raster to make sure that the values are correct along the edges where the tiles were joined.
 If they are not, try different values for the Mosaic Method parameter to the Mosaic to New Raster tool.

   In QGIS, you can use the Raster -> Miscellaneous -> Merge function to combine the tiles.